 Ann Arbor, Michigan

 Thanks to their international collaboration, the University of Michigan and The Aga Khan University recently secured $6.5 million of funding to build a data science hub that will use artificial intelligence.
 The hub will be located in East Africa and has the goal of improving health and care deliveries in the region.
 In the summer of 2021, the college’s global division announced that it had appointed a President’s Award winner, John Godfrey, to advance its international mission based on his successful work in allowing international doctoral students to study from their home countries during the pandemic.
-And when coronavirus came to the US, the college’s community was fast to use international connections to stop the spread.
+And when the coronavirus came to the US, the college’s community was fast to use international connections to stop the spread.
 An example is the U-M Association of Chinese Professors, which was able to import thousands of medical items from China to the US in the early stages of the pandemic.
 Niche names the University of Michigan as the 18th best college for international relations.
 Best Colleges notes that the college has the 12th highest international student population.
 Times Higher Education considers it to be the world’s 101st most international university.

 4. University of California, Los Angeles